-I also work with Sara from Moonstream Design.
+I highly recommend Sara from Moonsteam Design.
 Sara created my custom Oombawka Design Crochet website and I am VERY happy with it!
-Find out what else Sara offers and contact her through her site Moonstream Design.
+Find out what else Sara offers and contact her through her site Moonsteam Design.

 Blog Logo Templates and Custom Logo Designs

 There are a few different ways to go about choosing your Blog Logo and Branding your website.

 - design your own logo on Canva or Adobe Illustrator

 - purchase a logo template and create your logo using the template